ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 #### Removing the schema for EDM

-If you want to remove a schema you're using for EDM, follow these steps:
+If you want to remove the schema you're using for EDM, follow these steps:

 1. [Connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).